Dow reaches all-time high on commodity surge; S&P, Nasdaq drop

 Analysts now see year-on-year S&P earnings growth of 50.4% on aggregate, more than double the rate forecast at the beginning of April and significantly better than the 16% first-quarter growth expected on January 1, per Refinitiv

-Its rival Wynn Resorts Ltd is expected to report after the bell.
+Its rival Wynn Resorts Ltd (WYNN.O) is expected to report after the bell.

-Electric vehicle stocks put on the brakes, with Tesla Inc down 5.6% and Fisker off 9.0% after Workhorse Group missed quarterly revenue expectations.
+Electric vehicle stocks put on the brakes, with Tesla Inc (TSLA.O) down 5.6% and Fisker off 9.0% after Workhorse Group (WKHS.O) missed quarterly revenue expectations.

 Advancing issues outnumbered declining ones on the NYSE by a 1.08-to-1 ratio; on Nasdaq, a 1.82-to-1 ratio favored decliners.